Ever wondered when to replace running shoes?

 * If you get caught in downpour or land in puddles, then make sure to dry your shoes out well.
 Stuff them with newspaper as tight as you can and leave them in an airy open space.
 Don't use the tumble dryer or hair dryer as that can damage any synthetic material.

 * If your running shoes need a clean, best to do it by hand.
 Remove shoes laces and chuck those in the machine or wash by hand.
 Your running shoes however should not be fully soaked.
 Instead dip a cloth into a mild detergent and warm water and gently rub dirty areas.
 Then stuff your shoes with newspaper and leave out to dry.
+Read the full page on how to clean running shoes.

 * Some people (me included) like to rotate shoes.
 Theoretically, this gives the midsole time to plump itself out again, although apparently there is no real proof that this works.